googleapis/python-logging/README.rst

 Next Steps
 ~~~~~~~~~~

--  Read the `Setting Up Cloud Logging for Python`_ getting started doc
+-  Read the `Setting Up Cloud Logging for Python`_ How-to Guide
--  Read the `Product documentation`_ to learn more about the product and see
+-  Read the `Product documentation`_ to learn more about the product and see other
    How-to Guides.
 -  Read the `Client Library Documentation`_ for to see other available
    methods on the client.